nark/wire/README.md

 	cp wirebot.sh rss.sh config ~/.wirebot
 	chmod +x ~/.wirebot/wirebot.sh

+Don't forget to put your credentials into ~/.wirebot/config before you start the bot the first time.

 ##### 5. Running wirebot (runs in a screen session)

 To start the installed wirebot, run: